Launched in 2011

 The program encourages active, healthy living connecting low-income children with nutrition education and a reliable, year-round produce source.

 Our Kid’s Farmers Market Program is an interactive approach to improving the long-term health of low-income children in Santa Barbara County.
-Each month at sites countywide, the Kid’s Farmers Market Program provides fresh produce and nutrition education to low-income children.
+Each month the Kid’s Farmers Market Program provides fresh produce and nutrition education to children from low-income families at 27 afterschool programs countywide.

 Who is Served

-low-income Elementary School children in Santa Barbara County
+Elementary School children from low-income families participating in afterschool programs in Santa Barbara County.

 Role in Continuum of Programs